LOOSE-LIPS/loose-lips-2.0/src/routes/blog/helrad-endurance-ux/index.md

 banner:
   - imported/helrad-endurance-ux/image1108.jpeg
 description: >-
   Straight to the floor Techno stomper!
-From Helrad&#39;s Perseverance EP on User Experience.
-Out 05.05.2020 on digital &#8211; Pre-order: https://joefarr.bandcamp.com/ https://soundcloud.com/helrad_limited Born and bred in Naples, Helrad has been a DJ for more than 20 years in his hometown where he was heavily influenced by the techno scene.
+From Helrad's Perseverance EP on User Experience.
+Out 05.05.2020 on digital – Pre-order: https://joefarr.bandcamp.com/ https://soundcloud.com/helrad_limited Born and bred in Naples, Helrad has been a DJ for more than 20 years in his hometown where he was heavily influenced by the techno scene.
 He thrives on 3 decks